GPGFuel/GPGFuel/docs/index.md

 ## Challenge

-Storing the public key of a PGP key pair in a Web Key Directory whenever the user can also access the email addresses associated with the key pair.
+Storing the public key of a PGP key pair in a Web Key Directory whenever the user can also access the email addresses associated with this key.

 ## What is GPGFuel?